owais-rashid-mir/owais-rashid-mir/README.md

 <p>Hi there!
 I'm Owais, an enthusiastic programmer deeply passionate about technology.
 I enjoy trying out new technologies, discovering fresh approaches to tackle challenges and solve problems, while continuously expanding my capabilities, expertise, and skill set.

 Currently, I'm pursuing my Master's degree in the Postgraduate Department of Computer Science at the University of Kashmir.
-I'm also working as a software developer(intern) with Criminal Investigation Department(CID), JK.
+I'm also working as a software developer(intern) with the Criminal Investigation Department(CID), JK.

 ● Moreover, I'm primarily working with Django, MySQL, JavaScript, Bootstrap... for developing full-stack web apps.